fl2163/cs6953dlfinalproject/README.md

   - vgg19 is used to obtain base value for loss to speed up the training
 - Initialize Loss Functions
 - Helper Functions
-- Prepare Colab Path for dataset
+- Prepare Colab Path for dowloading the datasets
 - Prepare Dataset
 - Initialize the Generator and the Discriminator
 - Show Summary of the Network Structure
 - Main - Training
+- Testing
 - References
-- Testing